Improve network range and stability

 The range of these adapters can greatly be improved when connecting them with an USB extension cable instead of directly plugging it into the computer (e.g. Raspberry Pi).
 When plugged directly into the computer, the antenna suffers from interference of radio signals and electrical components of the computer.
 Also be sure not to position the adapter too close to any other radio transmitting devices (e.g. a Wi-Fi router) or an SSD.

 A USB extension cable of 50 cm is already enough to reduce the interference.
-Preferably get one with shielding as this may give better results (sourceopen in new window).
+Preferably get one with shielding as this may give better results (source).

 Do not underestimate this!
 Placing your adapter close to an USB port can kill the radio signal entirely as demonstrated in this articleopen in new window.

-Aditionally, it may help to plug the adapter to a USB 2 instead of USB 3 port.
+Additionally, it may help to plug the adapter to a USB 2 instead of USB 3 port.

 Try different orientations of the adapter

-RF connection between the adapter and other devices also depends on the way it is oriented in space.
-You might be having very poor linkquality reports and intermittent ping failures but once the adapter is rotated a little it all can change greatly without re-locating the coordinator far away.
-Try to experiment with positioning and orienting the adapter in space while monitoring the linkquality values reported.
-You might find it useful to buy a small rotating USB connector like this:
+reports and intermittent ping failures but once the adapter is rotated a little it all can change greatly without re-locating the coordinator far away.
+Try to experiment with positioning and orienting the adapter in space while monitoring the linkquality

 Reduce Wi-Fi interference by changing the Zigbee channel